* Not applicable for customers from the Dominican Republic

 First and Second Half betting

-You bet on whether the total number of strikeouts in the game is higher than (over) or lower than (under) the offered number of strikeouts.
+You bet on whether the total number of strikeouts in the game is higher than (over) or lower than (under) the number of strikeouts offered.

-* For the purposes of these bets, only the strikeouts scored by the pitchers count.
+* For these bets’ purposes, only the strikeouts scored by the pitchers count.

 Initial Pitcher - Total Strikeouts